 Once I Have My Arkansas MMJ Card, Where Can I Buy Marijuana?

 As part of the Medical Marijuana Act, a list of 32 dispensaries became available in February 2019.
 Suite 443 had the honor of becoming the first dispensary approved to operate in Arkansas.
 It opened in May 2019.
-There were 33 dispensaries open in Arkansas by February 2020.
+At the time of writing, there are 33 dispensaries currently in Arkansas.

 Once I Have My MMJ Card, Can I Grow Marijuana?